On the nature of screening in Voorn-Overbeek type theories: General definition of screening length

 where $\ell_B$ is again the Bjerrum length.
 This is of course nothing but the standard Debye screening length.

-In what follows we will then analyze the screening length of two models, see Fig. \ref{fig:sch}: a model of polyions (model 1) that reduces to the Flory–Huggins theory for uncharged polymers and a model of polyions (model 2) with monovalent salt that is a combination of the Flory-Huggins theory for polyions and Debye–H\" uckel theory for simple salt ions \cite{muthu2010}.
+In what follows we will analyze the screening length of two models, see Fig. \ref{fig:sch}: a model of polyions (model 1) that reduces to the Flory–Huggins theory for uncharged polymers and a model of polyions (model 2) with monovalent salt that is a combination of the Flory-Huggins theory for polyions and DH theory for simple salt ions \cite{muthu2010,Wang2021}.
 The ensuing screening length will in general differ substantially from a simple Debye screening form as we elucidate next.